keithehenry/keithehenry.github.io/_posts/2021-04-05-X10-CM11A-Interface.md

 Finally, I connected the MSP430G2553 Launchpad development board, with all the jumpers removed, and the RS232 module as shown, and tested that I could send data as well (with Putty).
 ![enter image description here](https://lh3.googleusercontent.com/pw/ACtC-3cwr0lRRSqNvyGN-tyxWq7NBPd8LqP3KT8Hmw1Rx7vZlUnERC_dM4UYFwzVRoZ4CBpJi3vtJEyWk0oBNbh2iy3zq-CUsEpR7veyRSPdmRB-qXQs1HlWYwJqQ6gfuwKcUzJ3Pfh8xv57sruhuq0vjYssUQ=w800-no-tmp.jpg)

 Removing the jumpers isolates the development board's USB to serial emulator from the chip under development.
 Connecting serial in and serial out is a bit odd - the green jumper, receiving data for the host, is on the second row of pins.
 Putty must be set to connect on /dev/ttyACM0 at 4800.

+Now I had to hope I could find some software that worked.
+I knew "heyu" would work on Linux, but I never figured out how to use it to program macros.
+Instead, I tried ano
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MTQ1OTEwMzcsLTE5MDI5OTY4MywxOT
-AyMzY3MzQ3LDE5MTUxMzE0MDMsOTM3MDA2MTM5LDk0MDI1NzEz
-Ml19
+eyJoaXN0b3J5IjpbMTUyMzIxMTIwOSwtMTkwMjk5NjgzLDE5MD
+IzNjczNDcsMTkxNTEzMTQwMyw5MzcwMDYxMzksOTQwMjU3MTMy
+XX0=
 -->